 If you are considering a cruise you may be wondering how much Mediterranean cruises ACTUALLY cost.
 I’ve been on 3 Mediterranean cruises and have spent a lot of time researching the cheapest ways to cruise.

-In this post we will look at the prices of Mediterranean cruises on the following cruise lines: Costa Cruises, Marella Cruises, MSC Cruises, Norwegian Cruise Line, P&O Cruises, Princess Cruises and Royal Caribbean Ltd.
+In this post we will look at the prices of Mediterranean cruises on the following cruise lines: Costa Cruises, Marella Cruises, MSC Cruises, Norwegian Cruise Line, P&O Cruises, Princess Cruises and Royal Caribbean.

 How Much Does a Mediterranean Cruise Cost?

-There are a number of things that impact the price of a Mediterranean cruise.
-The time of year, cruise line choice and itinerary all also have an impact.
+There are a number of factors that affect the price of a Mediterranean cruise including cruise company and time of year.

 7 Night Mediterranean Cruises – Cruise Only (No flights)